Emma Chamberlain Net Worth

 Salary Highlights: Much of Chamberlain's net worth and income comes from her wildly successful YouTube videos.
 One social media analytics study indicated that she was making anywhere from $120,000 to $2 million a year on YouTube alone, not counting all the money from her various endorsements and businesses.
 She also has a healthy business from sponsored posts on Instagram, thanks to her unusually high reported 25 percent engagement rate that has made her an enticing get for advertisers like Calvin Klein.
 And then, of course, there's the money she gets from her own personal lifestyle brand and clothing line, which have the additional advantage of being advertised on her various social media channels.

-Real Estate: In March 2020 Emma paid $3.0 million for a house in West Hollywood, California.
+Real Estate: In March 2020 Emma paid $3.9 million for a house in West Hollywood, California.
 She was 18 years old at the time of purchase.
+The seller was MedMen co-founder Andrew Modlin.
+Almost exactly a year later she listed the home for sale for $4 million.

 |Net Worth:||$8 Million|